DiggnDeeper/wp-dapp/USER_GUIDE.md

 ### Enabling Auto-Publish

+Auto-Publish is **intentionally disabled by default** for security reasons.
+To enable it:

 1. Go to Settings > WP-Dapp
 2. Find the "Auto-Publish" option under "Post Settings"
 3. Check the box to enable Auto-Publish
 4. Click "Save Changes"

+### Why Auto-Publish is Disabled by Default

+The Auto-Publish feature is designed as an opt-in feature for several important reasons:

+1. **Security**: We believe users should explicitly choose to enable automatic workflows
+2. **Control**: Content creators may want to decide on a post-by-post basis what gets published to Hive
+3. **Awareness**: Users should be fully aware of which content is being prepared for blockchain publication

 ### How Auto-Publish Works